ED Workplace Violence

 Today’s ED Nurse serves a critical role in the Emergency Department.
 This important course teaches those critical ED Behavioral Health patient management and violence prevention skills that can improve everyone’s safety in a hectic and demanding environment.
 This ED Workplace Violence Course is great for new nurses, and an excellent refresher for experienced ED nurses.

-Our ED Workplace Violence Class is BETTER:
+ED Workplace Violence Class Highlights:

 - Clinically-Focused ED Scenarios for Maximum Impact